T3rm1/share-now-api/Readme.md

 ![Preview of demo website](mockup.jpg)

 # Share Now car locations
-Here is [demo page](https://t3rm1.github.io/share-now-api/) that shows the locations of all Share Now cars.
+Here is [demo page](https://share-now-api.herokuapp.com) that shows the locations of all Share Now cars.
 Only cars in Hamburg are shown right now.

-:warning: _Link does not work at the moment as I don't have a server for node.
-Please run the project locally._

 Green markers are cars that became available.